 Definition of Adverb

-Adverb is one of the eight parts of speech which gives more information about a verb, an adjective, a clause, another adverb that is, adverbs are describing words.
+Adverb is one of the eight parts of speech.
+It gives more information about a verb, an adjective, a clause and another adverb.
+It means: adverbs are describing words.

 - how- quickly, easily, proudly, alone